Abstract Submission

 Oral Presentations

 Oral sessions will be scheduled for both Thursday and Friday.
 Each speaker will be given 12 minutes for their talk and 3 minutes for Q & A. All oral presentations MUST be completed within the given time of 15 minutes.
-If you have chosen a virtual oral session please indicate your time-zone and preferred time block, i.e. AM or PM.
-No recorded presentations will be accepted.

 Additional Information (Please read carefully)

-All abstracts will be considered and accepted presenters will be notified by August 5th.
+All abstracts will be considered and accepted presenters will be notified by July 24th.

 Below are categories/themes that your work may fall under.